 Many of our nurse practitioner faculty are active practitioners who will give you individual attention and support throughout this program.
 Learn directly from health care providers who have directed clinics, served diverse, low-income populations, and implemented and evaluated models of service for underserved communities and persons with chronic diseases.

 To provide holistic care, modern practitioners need to collaborate with various health care providers, from nutritionists and social workers to psychologists and health informaticists.
 Mason weaves interprofessional experiences throughout your curriculum, so working across disciplines becomes second nature.

 Our MSN curriculum is founded on Interprofessional Educational Collaborative Core Competencies, including putting patients’ needs first, respecting patients’ dignity and privacy, and cooperating with other care providers to create a climate of mutual respect.

 This program accepts applications on a rolling basis and is currently accepting applications.
 Apply here or request more information if you have any questions.
-George Mason University currently considers applicants to the MSN-FNP program from the following states and territories*:
+George Mason University is currently not considering applicants to the MSN-FNP program from the following states and territories*:

 *All states must be approved by their board of nursing.
 This list is updated as we get approval from the states board of nursing, so please check this site often.

 **The MSN–FNP online graduate program is approved to confer a degree in most states in the U.S. but is awaiting full approval from select states.
 Please confirm your state’s approval status.